Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 **Replace REPLACE_ME placeholders with actual values!**

+The Custom Event Method field should be left blank.

-For the testing purposes use account name "sdk-demo" and placementid "sa7nvltbrn".
+For testing purposes you can use the account name "sdk-demo" and placementid "sa7nvltbrn".

-- Go to Segments
+- Go to the Segments tab on the Mopub console
-- Select the segment where you want to enable the network
+- Select the segment where you want to enable the Thirdpresence custom native network
-- Enable the network you just created and set the CPM.
+- Enable the network for this segment and set the CPM.
-- Test the integration with the MoPub sample app
+- Test the integration with the MoPub sample app, remember to include the Thirdpresence plugin in your project.

 ### Admob mediation